yiyoyayo/Meraki-Portal-Counter/README.md

 ## Getting involved

+We are more than happy to receive any feedback about the features and bugs to continue improving the code.

-If different from general installation instructions.This section should detail why people should get involved and describe key areas you are currently focusing on; e.g., trying to get feedback on features, fixing certain bugs, building important pieces, etc. Include information on how to setup a development environment if different from general installation instructions.
+(This section should detail why people should get involved and describe key areas you are currently focusing on; e.g., trying to get feedback on features, fixing certain bugs, building important pieces, etc. Include information on how to setup a development environment if different from general installation instructions.

-General instructions on _how_ to contribute should be stated with a link to [CONTRIBUTING](./CONTRIBUTING.md) file.
+General instructions on _how_ to contribute should be stated with a link to [CONTRIBUTING](./CONTRIBUTING.md) file.)

 ## Credits and references